Gourang14/My-Resume/README.md

 **Q: What rule-based or deep-learning techniques would improve the accuracy of SOAP note generation?**
 **A:** A hybrid strategy is most effective.
-- **Rule-based techniques** such as speaker attribution (Patient vs. Physician), section-specific keyword rules, and negation detection help ensure correct placement of information into Subjective, Objective, Assessment, and Plan sections while maintaining clinical safety.
+- **Rule-based techniques** such as speaker attribution (Patient vs. Physician), section-specific keyword rules, and negation detection help ensure correct placement of information into Subjective, Objective, Assessment and Plan sections while maintaining clinical safety.
 - **Deep-learning techniques** could include fine-tuned sequence-to-sequence models that learn section boundaries implicitly, as well as attention mechanisms to associate symptoms with diagnoses or treatments.
 In practice, combining rule-based safeguards with learned models provides better accuracy and explainability than using either approach alone.

 ---